After you've made an offer to buy a house, the seller will either:

-First, it's important to realize that, whether yours is the only offer to have come along or one of many, a seller usually doesn't have to accept any particular offer—even if the offer is for the full asking price.
+First, it's important to realize that, whether yours is the only offer to have come along or one of many, a seller doesn't have to accept any particular offer—even if the offer is for the full asking price.
 Many homebuyers assume that if they get their offer in before anyone else's, or theirs has the highest dollar figure on it, the house is theirs for the buying.
 But that's not so.
-In most states, it doesn't matter if your offer is the first or the highest -- the seller simply has no obligation to accept it.
-(An exception exists in a few states, where the seller must -- upon receiving a full-price offer with no contingencies -- either accept the offer or take the house off the market.)
+It doesn't matter if your offer is the first or the highest—the seller simply has no obligation to accept it.

 Now, on with the post-offer timeline.

 Commonly, the seller will respond to your offer with a written counteroffer accepting some or most of the terms, but proposing changes to the:

 You can accept the seller's counteroffer, reject it, or present a counter counteroffer.
 The negotiations will continue until either a deal or an impasse is reached.
 If you reach a verbal agreement on a deal, great—but you're not in contract yet, nor bound to the deal.

 Unless you're in a bidding war with other buyers, or you've submitted an absurdly low offer, it's unlikely that the seller will just say "No." Actually, the seller doesn't have to get back to you at all, but your real estate agents will probably be in contact so that you'll find out the seller's response.

 A contract is formed only when either the seller or the buyer accepts all of the terms of the latest offer or counteroffer from the other, in writing and with a signature, within the time allowed.
 Because every offer or counteroffer must include a signature, that basically means that you will have both signed on to the deal when the second party accepts the offer or counteroffer.
 Your two signatures indicate a mutual agreement and a binding contract.